-If you are a previously enrolled undergraduate degree LPS student but did not attend the previous semester (fall/spring), you must also complete a readmission application and have received an official notice of readmission before attempting to enroll (register).
+If you were a previously enrolled as an undergraduate LPS degree student but did not attend the previous Fall or Spring term, you must also complete a readmission application and have received an official notice of readmission before attempting to enroll for another term.

 Students who were eligible to continue at the time of leaving and who have a grade point average of at least 2.0 on all courses taken at NC State are eligible to be readmitted to their former program, provided the program has the capacity to accept additional students.